PEPTERGENT Extraction Method

 2. Wash away protein contaminants and excess detergent.

-3. Add peptide with low (CMC) level of detergent.
+3. Add peptide with a low (CMC) level of detergent.

 5. Elute trapped membrane protein in detergent-free buffer.